 A Hotel internship abroad is the perfect way to get to know a foreign country without spending much money, or even get paid for doing so.
-In another post I’ve already talked about the benefits and drawbacks of internships abroad.
-Here I wanna talk about my own experiences.
+In this post I want to give you a quick overview about my internship in Beijing.

 If you are more into beaches and sea you can check out my post about my internship in Maldives.